ekbrothers/fortune-and-glory/README.md

    - False positives from modern landscape features

 This study demonstrates the potential of automated detection methods in archaeology, particularly in challenging survey environments.
 Its methodology complements our satellite-based approach by offering high-resolution ground feature detection capabilities.

+### <a name='Haines2011'></a>Haines (2011)
+- "Determining Prehistoric Site Locations in Southwestern Ohio: A Study in GIS Predictive Modeling"
+- Master's thesis, University of Cincinnati, Department of Anthropology

+Key findings from Haines (2011):

+1. Mound Location Patterns:
+   - Typically found at higher elevations compared to habitation sites
+   - Eastern sites and Point sites were primarily mortuary/mound features
+   - Mounds often appeared in clusters or pairs
+   - Many mounds were connected by constructed pathways

+2. Environmental Variables:
+   - Used elevation, slope, aspect, distance from water, and soil type
+   - Achieved 0.82 predictive gain in model validation
+   - 82.3% of sites fell within high probability areas
+   - 15% of study area contained 82% of known sites

+3. Methodological Insights:
+   - Used 10m cell size for optimal intersite analysis
+   - Started with high-resolution LiDAR (2.5' pixels) but resampled to 10m
+   - Found that human activity requires more space than very fine-resolution cells can capture
+   - Used average nearest neighbor analysis to confirm non-random site distribution
+   - Created probability categories (high, medium, low) rather than binary predictions
+   - Weighted variables equally to avoid cultural bias
+   - Used additive approach rather than multiplicative for probability zones

+This study provides valuable validation metrics and methodological insights for our current approach, particularly in terms of resolution selection and environmental variable integration.

 ### <a name='Estanqueiroetal.2023'></a>Estanqueiro et al. (2023)
 - "Sentinel-2 imagery analyses for archaeological site detection: an application to Late Bronze Age settlements in Serbian Banat, southern Carpathian Basin"